- Amount: $64,000, plus $2,500 for research and travel, and the possibility of an additional summer's support

 - Publications list (no more than two pages)

-- Three reference letters including one from a tenured faculty member in your department.
+- Three reference letters including one from a tenured faculty member in the applicant's department.

 The scholarly selection committee for Ryskamp Fellows will evaluate all eligible proposals according to the following criteria: